Decentralizez0neid/bittensor-ideathon/README.md

 “Transforming claim verification into an incentive-aligned intelligence market”

-Subnet Design Proposal for the <a>Bittensor Subnet Ideathon 2026</a>
+Subnet Design Proposal for the <a link="https://www.hackquest.io/hackathons/Bittensor-Subnet-Ideathon">Bittensor Subnet Ideathon 2026</a>

 **1. Executive Summary**